If you have an app in the marketplace or are looking to build one, this guide is for you!

 Each step of the life cycle can have different outcomes.
 Check out our diagram to see the various stages that a user goes through.

-You must first become a monday vendor by completing this form .
-Our finance team has a list of approved vendors they can pay monthly, so you must join the list to receive a payment from monday.
+Our finance team has a list of approved vendors they can pay monthly, so you must join the list to receive your payments.
 We recommend completing the form as early as possible to avoid delays.
-If you're already a monday vendor, you can skip to step 3!

 Create a Payoneer account to receive your payment each month.
-If you already have a Payoneer account, you can register it using these instructions .
+If you already have an account, follow these instructions to register your account.

-Set up your plans and pricing.
-Once you finalize them, submit the details through this form.
+Select your plans and pricing and submit the details through this form.